 Phyllis Ann (Koch) Adams of Happy Hollow, Missouri was born December 13, 1950 in Bonne Terre, Missouri.
 A daughter to the late Bernard Harold Koch and Rose Ann (Frederickson) Koch.
 Her grandparents were the late Tony and Irene Koch of Cadet, Missouri and the late John and Barbara Frederickson of St. Louis, Missouri.
 Phyllis departed this life Tuesday, January 28, 2020 having reached the age 69 years, 1 month and 15 days.

-To send flowers in memory of Phyllis Adams (Koch), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Phyllis Adams (Koch), please visit our Heartfelt Sympathies Store.

 On August 29, 1970, Phyllis was united in marriage to the late Jerry Lee Adams and they were blessed with fourteen years together.